 4. Settings and Configuration

-Both pywbemtools and pywbemcli execute after installation without any configuration except for the use of tab-completion (using <TAB> on the shell command line) to attempt to complete parameters.
+Both pywbemtools (pywbemcli and pywbemlistener) execute after installation without any configuration except for the use of tab-completion (using <TAB> on the shell command line) to attempt to complete parameters.
+The tab-completion is not active after installation and must be activated separately.

 4.1.
 Activating shell tab-completion

-• Completd the static elements of the command line including:
+• Complete the static elements of the command line including:

 • zsh shell - Tab-completion is available for all versions of zsh but may need to be activated in the zsh config file.
 Furthermore there are two different completion systems for zsh.